Leica X Typ 113 vs Panasonic FZ2000

-Both the X Typ 113 and the FZ2000 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the FZ2000 followed on from the Panasonic FZ1000.
+The FZ2000 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is the Leica X Typ 113 better than the Panasonic FZ2000 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Leica X (Typ 113):

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.7 vs f/2.8).